LinuxLovah/TuxTwitchTalker/README.md

 As shipped, the bot is configured with a **!dadjoke** command that will send a random joke from a file to chat.

 ## **Web server browser sources**
 TuxTwitchTaker has a built-in web server that can be used as a browser source in your streaming software (like OBS) to expose information from the bot.
+The base browser source functionality was added in version 2.3.0.
 I have much more planned to do with this feature now that I have it working, so look for more goodies here.

-The below documentation assumes TuxTwitchTalker is running on the same computer as your streaming software.
-If that's not the case then replace **localhost** with the URL of the computer TuxTwitchTalker is running on.
-The port can be changed in the configuration file.
+Each browser source is associated with one or more separate template filess, so the content to send can be changed without modifying the main program at all.

-No styling is needed in the template because it can be implemented in the browser source configuration in your streaming software.
+No styling is needed in the template because styling can be specified in the browser source configuration in your streaming software.
 For instance:

     body { color: rgb(255, 10, 10); background-color: rgba(0, 0, 0, 0); font-size: 40px; margin: 0px auto; overflow: hidden; }

 will make the text red and medium sized, transparent background, no margins.

+The below documentation assumes TuxTwitchTalker is running on the same computer as your streaming software,and using the default port of **8888**.
+If that's not the case then replace **localhost** with the URL of the computer TuxTwitchTalker is running on.
+The port can be changed in the configuration file.
+### Browser sources

+#### **Playing media**
+Sound files can be played on the local system by using the media player application defined by the **MEDIA_PLAYER_COMMAND** entry in the config file, or through the media browser source.
+If the **AUDIO_FILE_PATH** parameter is defined in the **WEB_SERVER** section, then all media will be played through the browser source instead of the local media player.
+All media played through the browser source must come from this directory (which can be relative or absolute) for security reasons, to guarantee no files can be accessed from unintended paths.

+The browser source URL for media is **http://localhost:8888/media**, and if using OBS, it's a good idea to select the **Control audio via OBS** option and include that source in all scenes, so you can control the volume separately.
+Future versions will allow images and possibly video clips to be sent to the browser source.
+The browser source content template is **html/media_template.html**

 #### **Counters**
 Counters can appear on your stream as a browser source using the URL **http://localhost:8888/counter/COUNTER_NAME_HERE** (eg http://localhost:8888/counter/deaths).
 The browser source content template is **html/counter_template.html**, but a counter-specific one will be used if it exists.
 The naming convention is html/counter_COUNTER_NAME_template.html (eg html/counter_deaths_template.html) exists.
 Using these templates, you can customize how the browser source looks.
 The string COUNTER_NAME is replaced with the name of the counter, and the string COUNTER_VALUE is replaced with the current value of that counter.

 ## Feature flags
 Many features and commands can be enabled or disabled without changing the code.
+See the **COMMANDS_FEATURE_FLAGS** section in the configuration file.

+___
 # Features, planned

 * Greeting/media on raid